HL7/davinci-epdx/input/pagecontent/Introduction.md

 The Blue Button 2.0 initiative (The CMS Blue Button 2.0 API and the CARIN Consumer-Directed Exchange IG) specifies the profiles used to communicate claims information between health plans and their members.
 The PDex Implementation Guide (IG) is focused on presenting a member's health and claims information as FHIR clinical profiles (based on US Core) that are more easily consumed by Electronic Medical Records (EMR) systems.

-Ad-hoc PDex Member History Requests via CDS Hooks provides a mechanism for providers/clinicians to request information from health plans about the medical history for their patient as part of their regular workflow.
+Ad-hoc PDex Member History Requests via CDS Hooks provides a mechanism for providers/clinicians to request information from health plans about the medical history of their patient as part of their regular workflow.
 The requestor should be aware that the Health Plan may not have a complete medical history of services provided due to delays in billing, patient ability to pay for services, etc.

-The same FHIR profiles used to support communication between the health plan and providers will also be used to provide the payload of member health information that will be exchanged between health plans when authorized by a health plan member.
+The same FHIR profiles used to support communication between the health plan and providers will also be used to provide the payload of member health information which will be exchanged between health plans when authorized by a health plan member.

-The [Patient-everything-pdex](OperationDefinition-Patient-everything-pdex.html) operation is also included as part of this implementation.
+The [patient-everything-pdex](OperationDefinition-patient-everything-pdex.html) operation is also included as part of this implementation.
 This is included to provide Health Plans with the ability to pull or push member-authorized health history via a FHIR bundle that can be exchanged over existing, or future, secure transports between trusted parties.

 While the authorization and communication mechanisms may differ between the provider-to-payer exchange and the member-authorized  Payer-to-Payer exchange or member-authorized Payer to Third-Party Application exchange the API may be the same.

-The objective with the above approach is to:
+The objectives with the above approach is to:

-- Minimize the proliferation of FHIR profiles by encouraging the re-use of FHIR profiles that have seen significant development effort invested by stakeholders across health care
+- Minimize the proliferation of FHIR profiles by encouraging the re-use of FHIR profiles that have seen significant development effort invested by stakeholders across health care systems.
 - Consolidate the number of operational interfaces that health plans and  EMR systems need to maintain in order to meet regulatory requirements.

 ## Implementation Guide Scope

 The first release of the PDex IG will focus on the following in-scope items.
-Items in the deferred scope category will be considered for future iterations of the IG, or will be accommodated via an alternative Da Vinci Use Case.
+Items in the deferred scope category will be considered for future iterations of the IG or will be accommodated via an alternative Da Vinci Use Case.
 Out of scope items are not being considered at this time.

 ### In Scope

 - Ambulatory Care Provider queries
 - Member-authorized Payer-to-Payer information exchange
-- Member-authorized Payer-to-Third-Party-Application information exchange
+- Member-authorized Payer-to-Third-Party Application information exchange
-- Use of [Patient-everything-pdex](OperationDefinition-Patient-everything-pdex.html) operation to enable Payer Push via secure transport
+- Use of [patient-everything-pdex](OperationDefinition-patient-everything-pdex.html) operation to enable Payer Push via secure transport

 ### Deferred Scope